waywardgeek/infnoise/README.md

 that using 16 bits rather than 7 gives only a 0.16% improvement in prediction accuracy, so only 7 are used.

+### Entropy Testing

+A common program used to estimate entropy in a data stream is "ent".
+A sample data file was created this way (using one of the original V1 boards):

+$ sudo ./infnoise-v1 --raw --debug > foo
+...
+Generated 14680064 bits.
+OK to use data.
+Estimated entropy per bit: 0.866710, estimated
+K: 1.823500
+num1s:49.888504%, even misfires:0.159748%, odd misfires:0.127300%
+Generated 15728640 bits.
+OK to use data.
+Estimated entropy per bit: 0.866856, estimated
+K: 1.823684
+num1s:49.901504%, even misfires:0.145973%, odd misfires:0.160365%
+Generated 16777216 bits.
+OK to use data.
+Estimated entropy per bit: 0.867010, estimated
+K: 1.823879
+num1s:49.963040%, even misfires:0.146815%, odd misfires:0.145067%

+Here's ent's results on the raw data stream this run produced:

+$ ent foo
+Entropy = 7.318058 bits per byte.

+Optimum compression would reduce the size of this 2072576 byte file by 8 percent.

+Chi square distribution for 2072576 samples is 1510131.51, and randomly would exceed this value 0.01 percent of the times.

+Arithmetic mean value of data bytes is 127.5088 (127.5 = random).
+Monte Carlo value for Pi is 3.427100794 (error 9.09 percent).
+Serial correlation coefficient is -0.005035 (totally uncorrelated = 0.0).

+The health monitor does a much better job at estimating the entropy than ent.
+The actual non-randomness is 60% higher than ent predicted.
+Ent said 0.915 bits of entropy per bit, while the health monitor measured 0.867.
+The health monitor's entropy estimator is just a tiny fraction of a percent higher than the model predicts, while ent is off by 4.8% .
+The design target for entropy per bit was log2(1.82) = log(1.82)/log(2) = 0.864.
+This is set by two resistors.
+Based on entropy measured by the health monitor, it could compress this file by 13.3%.

+The entropy estimator is based on the model that:

+- The device is not rapidly changing the sort of numbers it puts out, so history can be used as a guide.
+- There is no special state stored in the INM that could cause data to be different each clock cycle, other than on even/odd cycles.
+- Bits further away are less correlated.

+The first assumption is strong assuming an attacker is not involved.
+An attacker injecting a strong signal could mount a DoS attack, since the health monitor would detect entropy being too high, and would disable output.
+This is a concious choice: the health monitory could instead simply warn that entropy seems too high.
+Turning off the output when an attacker may be present seems like the safer choice.

+The second assumption relies on the fact that only two nodes store state in this implementation of an INM, and that the outputs are sampled from even/odd comparator outputs on even/odd cycles.
+Other TRNGs may not saticefy this assumption if they have additional internal state.
+However, a typical zener TRNG should saticefy this assumption.

+The third assumption really does require an INM.
+A zener TRNG would most likely have strong 60 Hz correlations from 60 Hz noise, for example.
+This is also true of A/D converter based TRNGs.
+With an INM, these signal sources are added to a signal already saturated with thermal noise, making it in no less random.
+Every cycle, a new thermal noise sample is added to the state, causing less correlation with previous states.

 ### Free As in Freedom

 I, Bill Cox, came up with the original CMOS based Infinite Noise Multiplier architecture